 Cursos Internacionales de Verano, Universidad de Salamanca, Summer 1982.

-Graduate and undergraduate courses in the literary, visual, and performance arts taught in the Departments of Ethnic Studies and/or Women’s Studies; Theater, Dance, and Performance; and/or Spanish and Portuguese:
+Graduate and undergraduate courses in the literary, visual, and performance arts and cultural studies and decolonial theory taught in the Departments of Ethnic Studies and/or Women’s Studies; Theater, Dance, and Performance; and/or Spanish and Portuguese:

-U.S. Women of Color Thought and the Visual Arts
+U.S. Women of Color Thought Through the Visual Arts

 Cultural Politics and Economics of the Artworld(s)